Nothing should stand between a voracious gamer and his pursuit of victory.

 Which would be a better fit for the system?

-Be it air, an AIO, or custom water loop, ensure it is not gigantic in comparison to the other components.
+Be it air, an AIO, or a custom water loop, ensure it is not gigantic in comparison to the other components.
 Factors inclusive are CPU socket as well as any potential chassis limitations like cooler height or radiator size.

 A variety of air coolers and closed-loop coolers exhibit a wide range of support for both AMD and Intel processors.